 NAGT Announces Search for Journal of Geoscience Education Editor

 The National Association of Geoscience Teachers (NAGT) is seeking a new Editor-in-Chief for the Journal of Geoscience Education (JGE).
 After six years of exemplary service, JGE Editor Kristen St. John, who has led the journal since 2010, announced this spring that she would step down in late 2017.
-Anne Egger, President of NAGT, will lead the search committee.
+David McConnell, Vice President of NAGT, will lead the search committee.

 The Journal of Geoscience Education (JGE) is the premier peer-reviewed publication for geoscience education research at the undergraduate and pre-college levels.
 JGE is the publication of record for NAGT, and serves as the only international forum for the publication of research concerning the pedagogy, assessment, and philosophy of teaching and learning about the geosciences.
 JGE is published four times per year in February, May, August and November.
 Article types include Editorials, Commentaries, Papers on Curriculum & Instruction, Papers on Research, and Literature Reviews.